The nuts and bolts of computer

 supported but MSBTC recommends all new student computer purchases run Windows

-7 Professional 64-bit.
+7 or 8 Professional 64-bit.
 The MSB Technology Center will support the

 The MSB Technology Center will not be able